cncf-tags/green-reviews-tooling/CONTRIBUTING.md

 ### Proposals

 For larger feature requests, please submit a design proposal in [docs/proposals/](./docs/proposals/).
-This is similar to a [Kubernetes Enhancement Proposal (KEP)](https://github.com/kubernetes/enhancements) or a [Architecture Desicision Record (ADR)](https://github.com/joelparkerhenderson/architecture-decision-record).
+This is similar to a [Kubernetes Enhancement Proposal (KEP)](https://github.com/kubernetes/enhancements) or a [Architecture Decision Record (ADR)](https://github.com/joelparkerhenderson/architecture-decision-record).

 First, create a copy of the template found in the proposal directory, [docs/proposals/proposal-000-template.md](./docs/proposals/proposal-000-template.md).
 Rename the file to the next number in the sequence and add a name for the proposal e.g. `proposal-001-my-feature.md`.
 Fill in the required fields, then open a PR for review.